-Dissolved oxygen concentrations range from 0 to 12 mg/L with colder waters holding more dissolved oxygen.
-Dissolved oxygen is the primary competing electron acceptor for denitrification PRBs as O2 must be significantly reduced (below 1 mg/L) before nitrate reduction can be initiated.
-Freshly recharged groundwater is rich in dissolved oxygen unless it passes through a layer of high organic matter like peat or marsh.
-As such, shallower PRBs will tend to have more O2 than deeper installations with more EVO being consumed for O2 reduction.
+DO concentrations range from 0 to 12 mg/L with colder waters holding more DO.
+DO is the primary competing electron acceptor for denitrification PRBs as DO must be significantly reduced (below 1 mg/L) before nitrate reduction can be initiated.
+Freshly recharged groundwater is rich in DO unless it passes through a layer of high organic matter like peat or marsh.
+As such, shallower PRBs will tend to have more DO than deeper installations with more EVO being consumed for DO reduction.
 Other electron acceptors that can result in bacterial EVO consumption include manganese and iron oxides, sulfate, and carbon dioxide (listed in order of energy yield).
 In most freshwater systems, sulfate is generally between 5 to 200 mg/L. Elevated concentrations of sulfate in groundwater may not adversely impact denitrification reactions but can reduce the longevity of the EVO PRB.
 Sulfate concentrations are highly elevated in saline environments such that PRB installation should be avoided where salt-water intrusion is a possibility.
-Without a previous injection of a similar organic substrate at the site, it is difficult to know how much manganese and iron will be reduced and carbon dioxide will be converted to methane.
+Without a previous injection of a similar organic substrate at the site, it is difficult to predetermine how much manganese and iron will be reduced, and how much carbon dioxide will be converted to methane.
 Lebron et al. (2005) presents a bioavailable ferric iron assay, but it has not been widely applied.
 Based upon data from many chlorinated solvent contaminated sites treated with EVO, a common rule of thumb is to assume the following will be produced:

-- 5 mg/L manganese (Mn2+)
+- 5 mg/L manganese (Mn2+).

-- 50 mg/L ferrous iron (Fe2+)
+- 50 mg/L ferrous iron (Fe2+).

-- 10 mg/L methane (CH4)
+- 10 mg/L methane (CH4).